 What you do need is to brush up on your skills and know what you’re facing to do the best you possibly can.

-Let’s take a look at what is on the ACT and what kinds of things you’ll be asked so you can make a plan of exactly what to work on and create realistic expectations for yourself regarding what ACT success looks like for you.
+Let’s take a look at what is on the ACT (including what is on the online ACT) and what kinds of things you’ll be asked so you can make a plan of exactly what to work on and create realistic expectations for yourself regarding what ACT success looks like for you.

 The Structure of the ACT